 - 1. Complete a master's degree in Psychology.
 This may be done at NDSU or elsewhere. - 2.
-Complete at least 90 hours of graduate credit, including those completed for the master's degree; - 3.
-60 or more of these credits must be earned at NDSU.
-At least 31 credit hours must be in approved didactic courses, and at least 15 of these must be at the 700 level. - 4.
-Complete quantitative and research methods courses.
+Complete at least 90 hours of graduate credit, including those completed for the master's degree; - 60 or more of these credits must be earned at NDSU. - · 31 or more credit hours must be in approved didactic courses - at least 15 must be at the 700 level. - Prepare and submit a research grant or fellowship application under the supervision of a faculty mentor.
+Register for 1-3 credits of PSYC 893 Grant Writing Experience during the semester you prepare and submit your application.
+Proposals may be submitted to any sponsor requesting funds for tuition/stipend, research supplies, or other research expenses (e.g., participant payment, software, consultants).
+There is no minimum amount of funding request required, and the proposal must be submitted but need not be funded.